dfisher95350/dfisher95350.github.io/experience/tldr.md

 ### Data

 The catch-phrase, "data-driven", has never been more relevant as the present.
-It's been a staple of my career, and the aspect of software product development I care most about.
+A staple of my career, and the aspect of software product development I care most about.

 - SQL-compliant databases, since 1998.
 MySQL, PostgreSQL, Oracle, Microsoft SQL Server, IBM Db2, IBM Informix, etc.
 - [Document stores](https://en.wikipedia.org/wiki/Document-oriented_database) (particularly